-NOTE: The structure shall be required to withstand the prescribed test loads to the main hoop, the front leg and the harness mount/s, the details of which are available from the CAMS Technical Department.
-This must be certified by a qualified engineer acceptable to CAMS who is either FIA approved (refer FIA Technical List No. 35) or is a member of the Royal Aeronautical Society or Institute of Engineers Australia (MIEA).
-The base used for the load will be the bottom of the main hoop and the front leg tubes.
+NOTE: The structure will be required to withstand the prescribed test loads to the main hoop, the front leg and the harness mount/s, the details of which are available from the Motorsport Australia Technical Department.
+This must be certified by a qualified engineer acceptable to Motorsport Australia who is either FIA approved (refer FIA Technical List No. 35) or is a member of the Royal Aeronautical Society or Institute of Engineers Australia (MIEA).
+The base used for the load will be the bottom of the main hoop and the front leg tubes